kasra-keshavarz/StMaryMilk2023-UofC/modified_TGF/README.md

 ```

 ### Missing sub-basin
 The following river segments (`seg_id_nhm`) are not associated with a sub-basin as they are separated from their downstream segment via a gauge POI.
-It is worth mentioning that this is not a problem with `TGF` per se, but can cause problems with the `GWF` modelling workflows:
+It is worth mentioning that this is not a problem with `TGF` *per se*, but can cause problems with the `GWF` modelling workflows:
 ```
 56910
 58440